securityguy/DMRcmd/README.md

 Note that the "Homebrew" protocol is not supported.
 You must use "MMDVM" mode.

-Also note that the procedure above adds the IP address and port you have specified to the "Custom servers" section of the server list, so you are free to uncheck advanced mode.
+If DMRcmd is configured in proxy mode, it will proxy the server authentication as well.
+As a result, you must configure OpenSPOT with the DMR ID and password that the DMR network (such as BrandMeister) expects.
+In proxy mode, DMRcmd will *not* authenticate the hotspot or verify the credentials.

 ### Home Assistant Integration

 Actions can trigger Home Assistant scenes and scripts.
 The HA section in the configuration file must be enabled and you must update the URL and TOKEN for your Home Assistant server.

 While triggering scenes does work, scripts seem to be a more reliable integration point, especially if multiple actions or delays are desired.

 Note that by default Home Assistant uses HTTP for web console and API access.
 HTTP is not secure.